 Elements of Maintenance and Factors for Awarding Maintenance

 The two important elements of maintenance are the amount of the monthly obligation and how long that obligation will last.
 In Illinois, Section 504 of the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/504) governs maintenance.
 The statute provides specific guidelines for the calculation of maintenance for married couples with a combined annual gross income of $250,000.00 or less.
 Further, the statute provides guidelines for the duration of maintenance.
 Generally, short-term marriages would involve no maintenance, or maintenance for a very short period of time.
-Longer marriages are likely to see a longer duration of maintenance, and marriages of twenty years or more could end with a permanent maintenance obligation.
+Longer marriages are likely to see a longer duration of maintenance, and marriages of twenty years or more could end with a indefinite (permanent) maintenance obligation.

-Every case is different, the court must consider the individual resources and needs of each party in deciding whether whether a maintenance award is appropriate.
+As every case is different, the court must consider the individual resources and needs of each party in deciding whether whether a maintenance award is appropriate.
 Factors for the court’s consideration may include the following:

 - Age of each party